lsmb-net/Homelab/README.md

 # Homelab
 repo to help organize and document my homelab journey

+PC1 (Gandalf) Is my main workhorse, While PC2 (Eru) Is mostly just for networking things to lessen the chance of over-utilization on the networking VMs.
 | Key  | Value - PC1 | Value - PC2 |
 | ------------- | ------------- | ------------- |
 | Name  | Gandalf  | Eru  |